awsdocs/amazon-workdocs-user-guide/doc_source/client_add_files.md

 # Uploading and Downloading Files<a name="client_add_files"></a>

 To upload files or a folder to your documents, perform the following steps\.
 Windows users can use Amazon WorkDocs Companion with File Explorer to upload multiple files and folders\.
-For more information, see [Edit Files Using Amazon WorkDocs Companion](companion.md)\.
+For more information, see [Using Amazon WorkDocs Companion](companion.md)\.

 **To upload files or a folder**